padhyapok/notochord_oscillator/README.md

-Codes for extracting Erk activity and entpd5a expression in the notochord.
+Codes for extracting Erk activity, entpd5a and spry2 expression in the notochord.

 Includes simulations to an activator-inhibitor model undergoing SNIC bifurcation